tonyg/js-nacl/README.md

 Verifies and decrypts a packet from `crypto_secretbox`.
 Throws an exception if the verification fails or any of the inputs are invalid.

+## Anonymous authenticated encryption: crypto_box_seal

+Uses a freshly-created ephemeral box keypair to send an "anonymous" message to a specific recipient, who is identified by their public box key, and who may decrypt the message using the matching box keypair.

+### nacl.crypto\_box\_seal(msgBin, recipientPublicKeyBin) → Uint8Array

+Places `msgBin` in an authenticated, encrypted box that can only be verified and decrypted by the secret key corresponding to `recipientPublicKeyBin`.

+### nacl.crypto\_box\_seal\_open(ciphertextBin, recipientPublicKeyBin, recipientSecretKeyBin) → Uint8Array

+Verifies and decrypts a box from `crypto_box_seal`.
+Throws an exception if the verification fails or any of the inputs are invalid.
+Unlike `crypto_box_open`, no nonce is required, and the *recipient's* public key is supplied instead of the *sender's*.
+The sender remains anonymous.

 ## Secret-key encryption: crypto_stream